Introduction to Machine Learning: Reversed Markov chain models

 \subsection{Continuous-time limit}

-The forward schemes described in the previous examples can be interpreted as continuous time processes over discrete or continuous variables.
+The forward schemes described in the previous examples can be interpreted as time discretizations of continuous-time processes over discrete or continuous variables.
 In the latter case, the example $X_{k+1} \sim \CN(x + h f(x), \sqrt h \Id[d])$ conditionally to $X_k = x$ is a discretization of the stochastic differential equation

 (see \cref{rem:langevin}), where $w_t$ is a Brownian motion and the diffusion is initialized with $Q_{\mathrm{true}}$.
 We found that going backward meant (at first order and conditionally to $X_k=x$)

 that we can rewrite as